eosnetworkfoundation/docs/docs/04_protocol/01_consensus_protocol.md

 ### 3.2.1.
 Stakeholders and Delegates

-The actual selection of the active producers (the producer schedule) is open for voting every schedule round and it involves all EOSIO stakeholders who exercise their right to participate.
+The actual selection of the active producers (the producer schedule) is open for voting every schedule round and it involves all Antelope stakeholders who exercise their right to participate.
 In practice, the rankings of the active producers do not change often, though.
-The stakeholders are regular EOSIO account holders who vote for their block producers of preference to act on their behalf as DPoS delegates.
+The stakeholders are regular Antelope account holders who vote for their block producers of preference to act on their behalf as DPoS delegates.
 A major departure from regular DPoS, however, is that once elected, all block producers have equal power regardless of the ranking of votes obtained.
 In other DPoS models, voting power is proportional to the number of votes obtained by each delegate.

 ## 3.3.
 The Consensus Process

-The EOSIO consensus process consists of two parts:
+The Antelope consensus process consists of two parts:

 *   Producer voting/scheduling - performed by the the DPoS layer 2
 *   Block production/validation - performed by the native consensus layer 1